 They offer something unique and distinct to their consumers, and given that we have our own preferences and tastes to satisfy, the “get the best PC” approach doesn’t always work.

 Therefore, this buyer’s guide section is there to enlighten you on how you can get the best prebuilt gaming PC that caters to your needs and demands.

 What Games Can I Expect to Play on a $500 Gaming PC?

-This cannot be further from the actual reality and hence it is time I clear that misconception for our audience.
+This cannot be further from the actual reality, and hence it is time I clear that misconception for our readers.

-This can be seen from the fact that a mid-range latest generation graphics card from Nvidia like the GTX 3060 is better than the top-of-the-line graphics card that the company had on offer 2-3 years back.
+This can be seen from the fact that a mid-range latest generation graphics card from Nvidia, like the RTX 4070, is better than the top-of-the-line graphics card that the company had on offer 2-3 years back.

-Therefore, if someone now again says to you that a $500 gaming PC cannot game properly then I hope you have understood that they don’t know what they are talking about or are not as updated with the current PC gaming scene.
+Therefore, if someone now again says to you that a $500 gaming PC cannot game properly, then I hope you have understood that they don’t know what they are talking about or are not as caught up with the current PC gaming scene.